Minimal torsion curves in geometric isogeny classes: Introduction

-Our first results address the case where $\mathcal{E}$ is \textbf{rational}, i.e., contains an elliptic curve with $j$-invariant in $\Q$.
-It is natural to expect distinct phenomena if $\mathcal{E}$ consists of elliptic curves with complex multiplication (CM), so we treat non-CM and CM classes separately.
-For example, the following theorem gives answers to questions (1) and (2) above in the non-CM case upon restriction to points of odd degree, strengthening \cite[Proposition 4.1]{OddDegQCurve}.
+Our next results concern the case where $\mathcal{E}$ is \textbf{rational}, i.e., contains an elliptic curve with $j$-invariant in $\Q$.
+For non-CM classes, we obtain a characterization of minimal torsion curves upon restriction to points of odd degree, strengthening \cite[Proposition 4.1]{OddDegQCurve}.